Why do we focus on the most important places?

 · Species diversity

 We help decision makers protect these key places.
-Right now, only about 1% of the oceans are marine protected areas.
-1% isn’t enough to save the living oceans.
-That’s why we work to win protection for more.
+Right now, only 3% of the world’s oceans are protected in actively managed marine protected areas and, of that, only 1% is strongly protected in no-take marine reserves.
+One percent isn’t enough to save the living oceans.
+That’s why we work to protect more.